Applying for visa and TRP

 Temporary residence permit

-Non-EU citizens, who are accepted for Bachelor's, Master’s and PhD studies and do not own a valid Estonian residence permit, must apply for a temporary residence permit for the duration of studies in the nearest Estonian Embassy prior to their arrival.
-Processing temporary residence permit takes approximately 2 months and therefore, we suggest to apply for D-visa simultanously with the temporary residence permit.
+Non-EU citizens, who are accepted for Bachelor's, Master’s and PhD studies and do not own a valid Estonian residence permit, must apply for a temporary residence permit for the duration of studies after their arrival to Estonia.
+Processing temporary residence permit takes approximately 2 months.

 Migration advisors work in the Estonian Police and Border Guard Board, with the aim to help foreigners to settle in Estonia.